Part number

 A part number (often abbreviated PN, P/N, part no., or part #) is an identifier of a particular part design or material used in a particular industry.
-Its purpose is to simplify reference to that item.
-A part number unambiguously identifies a part design within a single corporation, and sometimes across several corporations.
+Its purpose is to simplify reference that item.
+A part number unambiguously identifies a part design within a single corporation, sometimes across several corporations.

 For example, when specifying a screw, it is easier to refer to "HSC0424PP" than saying "Hardware, screw, machine, 4-40, 3/4" long, pan head, Phillips".
-In this example, "HSC0424PP" is the part number, and it may be prefixed in database fields as "PN HSC0424PP" or "P/N HSC0424PP".
+In this example, "HSC0424PP" is the part number.
+It may be prefixed in database fields as "PN HSC0424PP" or "P/N HSC0424PP".
+The "Part Number" term is often used loosely to refer to items or components (assemblies or parts), and it's equivalent to "Item Number", and overlaps with other terms like SKU (Stock Keeping Unit).

 The part design versus instantiations of it

 As a part number is an identifier of a part design (independent of its instantiations), a serial number is a unique identifier of a particular instantiation of that part design.
 In other words, a part number identifies any particular (physical) part as being made to that one unique design; a serial number, when used, identifies a particular (physical) part (one physical instance), as differentiated from the next unit that was stamped, machined, or extruded right after it.
 This distinction is not always clear, as natural language blurs it by typically referring to both part designs, and particular instantiations of those designs, by the same word, "part(s)".
 Thus if you buy a muffler of P/N 12345 today, and another muffler of P/N 12345 next Tuesday, you have bought "two copies of the same part", or "two parts", depending on the sense implied.